isw-kudos/cordova-plugin-android-mdm/README.md

 # Cordova Plugin for Configuration from Android for Work

 ## How to Use
-Create an XML file at <project root>/resources/android/app_restrictions.xml which describes the restrictions you want to make available in your app.
+Create an XML file at `<project root>/resources/android/app_restrictions.xml` which describes the restrictions you want to make available in your app.
 See the XML definition [here](https://developer.android.com/work/managed-configurations.html).

 NOTE: This plugin does not yet come with a way to create resource strings for the description attribute and use of a string resource for the description attribute is compulsory if used.
-So, you can not yet use the description attribute unless you figure out your own way of adding entries to platform/android/res/xml/strings.xml for you to reference.
+So, you can not yet use the description attribute unless you figure out your own way of adding entries to `platform/android/res/xml/strings.xml` for you to reference.

-This file (only) is automatically copied into the corresponding directory under platform after a Cordova prepare.
+`app_restrictions.xml` is automatically copied into the corresponding directory under platform after a Cordova prepare.
-If you want to keep the file elsewhere, ensure app_restrictions.xml is copied to platform/android/app/src/main/res/xml/ or at least exists before attempting to compile. platform/android/app/src/main/res/xml/app_restrictions.xml may be deleted when preparing.
+If you want to keep the file elsewhere, ensure `app_restrictions.xml` is copied to `platform/android/app/src/main/res/xml/` or at least exists before attempting to compile. `platform/android/app/src/main/res/xml/app_restrictions.xml` may be deleted when preparing.
-This plugin will automatically add the required reference to app_restrictions.xml in AndroidManifest.xml.
+This plugin will automatically add the required reference to `app_restrictions.xml` in `AndroidManifest.xml`.

 In your Cordova JS you can use the below functions to get your application restrictions.

 ## Supported Restriction Types
-Done: String, Integer, Boolean, Null(Hidden String)
+String, Integer, Boolean, Null(Hidden String)

 TODO: Bundle, Bundle Array, Choice, Multi Select